How to Save an Image From a Website

 Next, open an image editing program and paste the screenshot.
 You'll likely need to crop the image to isolate the specific visual content you're interested in.
 Once you've fine-tuned the boundaries, click on the image, and choose the 'Save Image' option.

-See also How to Restore Network Connection
+See also How to Stop Tabs From Opening Automatically

 Make sure you find the image in your directory, click 'Save', and you've successfully captured, edited, and saved the image.